tomislav/osx-terminal.app-colors-solarized/README.md

 Installation
 ------------

-Double click to install or import into Terminal.app preferences.
+OS X 10.7 Lion: Double click to install or import into Terminal.app preferences.
+OS X 10.8 Mountain Lion: Import into Terminal.app preferences.

 The Values
 ----------